Huntsville Unit: Execution procedure

-Inmates scheduled for execution are brought from death row on the Polunsky Unit to the Walls Unit early in the afternoon of their scheduled execution.
-Unlike other states, Texas prohibits inmates from getting special last meals (since 2011) because of abuse of the privilege by past prisoners and the rationale that they did not offer a meal to their victims and therefore should not be allowed a special recognition.
-Inmates can, but are not required to, make a last statement prior to their execution.
-By law executions are scheduled to begin after 6:00 p.m.
+Inmates scheduled for execution are brought from death row on the Polunsky Unit to the Huntsville Unit early in the afternoon of their execution.
+Unlike other states, Texas ended (in 2011) the custom of personalized last meals, the explanation being that the privilege had repeatedly been abused by convicts, and the offenders' victims had never had a choice on a "last meal".
+Inmates may, but are not required to, make their closing remarks prior to execution.
+By law, executions are to be held after 6:00 p.m.
 Huntsville (Central) time.

-The inmates are housed until that time about 30 ft from the door of the execution chamber; the Texas Death House is located at the northeast corner of the Walls Unit, just below the #1 picket.
-There is no law prohibiting multiple executions in a single day, but this has not happened since August 2000.
+Until that time, the condemned inmates are housed about 30 ft from the door of the execution chamber.
+The Texas Death House is located at the northeast corner of the Huntsville Unit, just below the #1 picket.
+No law prohibits multiple executions in a single day, but this has not happened since August 2000.

-The execution chamber is a 9 ft by 12 ft room with mint green painted walls and a gurney.
-When Jim Willett was the warden of Huntsville Unit, he added a pillow to the gurney.
+The execution chamber is a 9 ft by 12 ft room, with mint green-painted walls and a gurney.
+When Jim Willett was warden of Huntsville Unit, he added a pillow to the gurney.
 Texas uses a single lethal dose of pentobarbital to execute condemned inmates.
-Two adjacent rooms, which view into the execution room through glass windows, house two groups.
-One room is reserved for the family or families of the crime victim(s).
-The other is for the family of the condemned.
+Two adjacent rooms, which allow viewing into the execution room through glass windows, are for two groups.
+One room is reserved for witnesses from among the family and friends of the crime victim(s), while the other is for the family and friends of the condemned.

 Notable inmates

-This list does not include death row inmates who were only housed in other units (Ellis, Polunsky, and/or Mountain View) and executed in Huntsville on the days of their executions.
+This list does not include death row inmates who were only housed in other units (Ellis, Polunsky, and/or O'Daniel) and executed in Huntsville on the days of their executions.
+For people held at Huntsville Unit only for execution, see Lists of people executed in Texas.